 If the enhanced mode system has an issue, turn it off and let the network return safely to the base mode state.
 Kind of like the human body — if I get knocked unconscious I’m really happy my autonomic nervous system keeps all the critical stuff ticking while I come back to my senses.

 This also allows the enhanced mode system to focus on optimizations and evolve rapidly, while the base mode system focuses on resilience and might evolve less rapidly.
 However, the enhanced mode must be fully congruent with the chosen base mode.
 So a first order decision is in choosing the right base mode, since any enhanced mode is built on top of it.

 You might be asking by now, what does this have to do with the title?

 My thesis is that if you choose a knowable base mode system, it will naturally lead you to a knowable enhanced mode system.
 Said another way, a standards based base mode system, which is knowable, leads to a knowable enhanced mode system, since it uses the building blocks provided to it by the base mode system.
 It's not rocket science.

-The next important consideration is that the enhanced mode system is designed to provide full transparency to the operator into it’s functions and operations, ensuring that the network operator can always take the wheel if and when needed (see article).
+The next important consideration is that the enhanced mode system is designed to provide full transparency to the operator into it’s functions and operations, such that the network operator can take control if and when needed (see article).
 The best systems will actively increase the understanding of human operators.
 This is how we get both the intelligent network and the intelligent operator.
 I think this is what pragmatic SDN for the masses would look like.